-Healthcare-associated infections cost facilities billions of dollars and cause 99,000 deaths annually according to the Centers for Disease Control and Prevention.
-At CME, we consider this trend to be nothing short of tragic, but we do have some answers.
+Healthcare-Associated Infections (HAIs) cost facilities billions of dollars and cause 99,000 deaths annually, according to the Centers for Disease Control and Prevention.
+At CME Corp, we consider this trend to be nothing short of tragic, but we do have some answers.

-CME’s latest eBook, Heathcare-Associated Infections Beyond the ACA: Supply-Chain Could Be the Key to Further Reduction of Infection Rates, dives into this subject matter and gives actionable solutions to facility managers and infection control leaders alike.
+CME’s eBook called, Healthcare-Associated Infections Beyond the ACA: Supply-Chain Could Be the Key to Further Reduction of Infection Rates, dives into this subject matter and gives actionable solutions to facility managers and infection control leaders alike.

-In it, you will learn about different products, technologies and practices that can protect your facility and your patients from HAI.
-Solutions range from ultraviolet light that attacks an organisms’ DNA and RNA to the anti-microbial properties of copper that break down the cell membrane and protect surfaces from bacteria.
+In it, you will learn about different products, technologies, and practices that can protect your facility and patients from HAI.
+Solutions range from ultraviolet light that attacks an organisms’ DNA and RNA, to the anti-microbial properties of copper that break down the cell membrane and protect surfaces from bacteria.
 You also will learn about contamination-detection products, hands-free infection prevention and more.

 Download the eBook today to learn more about this important topic.
 Let CME be your HAI expert.